edenzh/Code_learning/README.md

 ## Intruduction
-My first repository for C++ and Python language learning and also some computer coding program using information.
+My first repository for C++ and Python language learning and also some computer coding program useful information.

 ## Reference:
 1. <Starting out with C++ from control structures through Objects> sixth edition.
 Tony Gaddis.